 Two days earlier I had a stroke.
 After an awesome 75 degree California winter morning spent surfing with my dad, boyfriend, and the dolphins, I was at my parents’ home getting ready to go finish up some Christmas shopping.
 While in my bathroom getting ready, I recognized that something was very wrong.

 My right arm seemed no longer a part of my body.
 I couldn’t control it; it was limp at my side, like the worst dead arm you can imagine, completely out of nowhere.
-My boyfriend, Reece, was just coming to check on what time we were headed out.
+My boyfriend was just coming to check on what time we were headed out.
 I exited the bathroom, slumped on the ground, and told him what was going on.
 Except I didn’t.
 I couldn’t.
 What I was saying in my head came out as gibberish.
-I could not get words out of my mouth.
+I could not get words out of my mouth!
 I felt stupid, even laughing at myself, saying, “It’s ok, it’s ok” to him, thinking it might just go away.
 Not wanting to call attention to myself.
 But then the reminder that something was wrong set in again.
 In a whisper, I finally got out the words “call my dad.”
 He did.
 My parents happened to be right outside and my father, a physician, ran up the stairs to find us.
 When he saw me stuttering and holding my dead arm, he called for an ambulance.
 By now I was crying, perhaps in hysterics, as the numbness had seeped from my arm to my whole right side.
-I then calmed, stopped tying to speak, as it was frustrating and pointless, and looked into Reece’s eyes saying to him with mine, I may not walk again.
-I may die, somewhat acquiescing to whatever it was that was happening to me.
-I caught myself, though, and thought, No, that can’t happen, I gotta fight it, and kicked off my boots to try to move legs and focused my mind on, well, not dying.
+I then calmed, stopped tying to speak, as it was frustrating and pointless, and looked into my boyfriend’s eyes saying to him with mine, I may not walk again, I may die, somewhat acquiescing to whatever it was that was happening to me.
+I vacillated back to survival mode, caught myself and thought, No, that can’t happen, I gotta fight it.
+I kicked off my boots to try to keep my legs moving and focused my mind on- well- I guess on not dying.